CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 In Exercise 3 (and for Windows users, optionally Excercise 2 as well), we want to access software that we either don't want to install locally because it's painful if you're not pretty comfortable in Python (Cellpose) or that we CAN install locally but may not play nicely with other tools' multiprocessing setup (ilastik).

-Computer scientists will often use software containers to ship tools or data that are hard to install - [here](https://journals.sagepub.com/doi/10.1177/25152459211017853) is a good introduction and overview for non-computer scientists.
-You can think of them as "a pre-configured operating system in a box".
+Computer scientists will often use software **containers** to ship tools or data that are hard to install - [here](https://journals.sagepub.com/doi/10.1177/25152459211017853) is a good introduction and overview for non-computer scientists.
+You can think of containers as "a pre-configured operating system in a box".
 Because they come to you pre-configured, installation of any software happens once-and-only-once (by the creator of the container, not by you), and should stay working for long after ie the latest Mac upgrade breaks a certain older software installation.
 Groups like [biocontainers](https://biocontainers.pro/) have already containerized many of the tools you know and love.
-There are a number of types of software containers, but one of the most common is called a Docker container.
+There are a number of types of software containers, but one of the most common is called a **Docker** container.

-Most biologists aren't aware of or don't use containers, especially because typical usage involves accessing them via your terminal.
+Most life scientists aren't aware of or don't use containers, especially because typical usage involves accessing them via your terminal.
 But Docker doesn't have to mean terminal!
-There are [containers that spit out interactive websites for you to use](https://github.com/COBA-NIH/docker_gradio_demo), and CellProfiler has plugins that are specifically set up to call other tools that live inside Docker containers.
+There are [containers that spit out interactive websites for you to use](https://github.com/COBA-NIH/docker_gradio_demo), and CellProfiler has plugins that are specifically set up to call other tools that live (and are executed) inside Docker containers.

-To do this, CellProfiler needs to have the infrastructure for Docker containers up and running, which you can give it by installing a free program called [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-You need not make an account (but you probably will need to reboot your computer).
-You then simply must make sure the program is open and running when you try to use a Docker-calling plugin in CellProfiler - CellProfiler will take care of everything else!
+To do this, CellProfiler needs to have the infrastructure for Docker containers up and running, which you can give it by installing a free program called [**Docker Desktop**](https://www.docker.com/products/docker-desktop/).
+You don't need to make an account to use it, but you probably will need to reboot your computer after installation is complete.
+Then, whenever you want to use a Docker-calling plugin in CellProfiler, you simply must make sure that Docker Desktop is open and running, CellProfiler will take care of everything else!

 ```{figure} ./TutorialImages/DockerDesktop.png
 :width: 700